 - You may apply up to six credits of coursework outside Linguistics toward the 15 required elective credits.

 Knowledge of a language other than one’s native language, at a level of proficiency at least equivalent to the third year college level, is a prerequisite to admission to the MA.
-Passing five or more credits of college coursework in a language at the third year level with a grade of B or better satisfies this requirement.
+Passing at least one college-level language course at the third year level or above with a grade of B or better satisfies this requirement.
+Alternately, passing two years of college-level language courses in two different languages with a grade of B or better satisfies this requirement.
 If your language proficiency is not the result of formal study, see your advisor about arranging an evaluation of your skills.
 International students whose education has been primarily in a language other than English may count English as their foreign language at the MA level.